pouyapd/safe-ai-mini-research/README.md

 - Navigation risk analysis
 - Model-monitoring and OOD detection pipelines

-Core principles generalize to any **safety-critical AI system**.
+The core principles generalize to any **safety-critical AI system** where robustness and interpretability are required.

 ---

 ## 7. Disclaimer
 This repository contains only **derived results, summaries, and public-safe visualizations**.
-No confidential datasets, weights, or industrial code are included.
+No confidential datasets, model weights, or industrial source code are included.